 Through its daily activities and community development work, Kerry Group seeks to foster enterprise, innovation and development.
 We promote learning opportunities for young people through work placement programmes at our major corporate centres.
 Our responsible sourcing practices look to support smallholder farmers and much of our corporate community development projects take place in rural areas, giving rise to local employment, supporting disadvantaged areas and promoting local enterprise.

 Kerry Group and its employees around the world play a key role in supporting local communities.
 At Group level we provide ongoing financial support and management time for a range of initiatives that include the Children’s Medical and Research Foundation, the Hospice and our Hospitals.

 However, our people are central to Kerry's efforts in this area.
 As individuals, Kerry Group employees come together all over the world to give back to their local communities.
 In Latin America, the ‘Human Ingredient’ programme harnesses the generosity and goodwill of colleagues in the region.
 In 2015, they contributed their time, skills and donated gifts to support local children in need.
 Similarly, in the US, the ‘Live United’ Campaign continues to engage employees in projects that have a meaningful and lasting impact on their communities, that includes food donations, redeveloping green spaces, community gardens and fundraising.

 Education, Arts & Sport

 Sustainable agriculture is a vital component of both our sourcing and community programmes.
-Through our involvement with Concern’s RAIN project in Zambia, and our own sustainable sourcing commitments, we look to support farmers and help preserve vibrant and economically viable rural communities.
+Through our involvement with Concern’s RAIN project and our own sustainable sourcing commitments, we look to support farmers and help preserve vibrant and economically viable rural communities.
 Our milk suppliers involvement with the Sustainable Dairy Assurance Scheme (SDAS) and our Sustainable Vanilla Programme in Madagascar provide some examples of our work in these areas.